amusant/micro_archi_attacks/archi/PITCHME.md

 - Compile the code
 	-$gcc spectre.c
 	-Launch the experiment
-		- $gem5.opt ../configs/two_level.py ./a.out
+	  -$gem5.opt ../configs/two_level.py ./a.out
-		- does it work ?
+	  -does it work ?
 - Change line 99 in ../configs/two_level.py
 	- from DerivO3CPU() to TimingSimpleCPU()
 	- realaunch simulation